phelmig/snowflake-mcp-server/README.md

 - Flexible authentication to Snowflake using either:
   - Service account authentication with private key
   - External browser authentication for interactive sessions
+- Connection pooling with automatic background refresh to maintain persistent connections
 - Support for querying multiple views and databases in a single session
 - Support for multiple SQL statement types (SELECT, SHOW, DESCRIBE, EXPLAIN, WITH)
 - MCP-compatible handlers for querying Snowflake data